OPFORGE

 Recovered Behavior

-Restoring the original setpoint returns the system to expected behavior, confirming the impact was caused by control-plane manipulation.
+Restoring the original setpoint returns the system to expected behavior, confirming that the impact was caused by control-plane manipulation rather than simulator instability or random process drift.

 Reproducibility